-I don’t know the reason, but maybe they’ll answer it after they see this.
-Like I said, they have done a great job in predicting the right page every single time so far.
+I don’t know the reason, but maybe they’ll answer it after seeing this.
+As I said, they have done a great job in predicting the right page every single time so far.

 The Bottom Line

-If you’re not really focused on keywords and SEO, you’re just trying to grow a community on Facebook that follows you, and you blog about feelings, thoughts, and musings, this isn’t for you.
+If you’re not focused on keywords and SEO, you’re just trying to grow a community on Facebook that follows you and your blog about feelings, thoughts, and musings, and this isn’t for you.

-It’ll help you track those keywords that you really want to rank for and help you understand whether the things you’re doing are helping or hurting.
+It’ll help you track those keywords that you want to rank for and help you understand whether the things you’re doing are helping or hurting.